atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/export-to-csv-from-psql.md

 * To copy a table or query to a csv file, use either the _\\copy_ command or the _COPY_ command.
 * _\\copy_ should be used for a copy to local systems
   * _\\copy_ uses a relative path
-* _COPY_ should be used to create a csv on the server’s side.
+* _COPY_ should be used to create a csv on the server's side.
   * _COPY_ uses an absolute path.

 **Resources**